Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution

-In this Letter, on pure thermodynamic and geometric grounds, we circumvent the issues and ambiguities discussed above and put forward a set of universal definitions for heat, work, and entropy production based explicitly on trajectories in the state space of a quantum system.
-Our framework is general and independent of the dynamics which generates the trajectory---hence applicable to arbitrary scenario.
-In particular, following standard thermodynamics wherein if entropy remains constant in a process, the corresponding energy exchange should be labeled as work \cite{book:Callen,Weimer-Mahler-WorkHeat}, we define heat solely as the part of the internal energy of the open system which is associated with the entropy change.
+In this Letter, on pure thermodynamic grounds supplemented with dynamical and geometric arguments, we circumvent the issue and ambiguities discussed above and put forward a set of universal definitions for heat, work, and entropy production based explicitly on trajectories in the state space of a quantum system (note the difference with quantum jump \textit{trajectories} arising in stochastic dynamics of monitored systems \cite{Horowitz, Lutz-trajectory}).
+Our framework is general and independent of the dynamics which generates the trajectory, and it is thus applicable to any time-continuous evolution.